17 Basic Maven Commands: A Cheat Sheet

 #4: mvn compile

 The Maven command: mvn compile is used to compile the source code.
-Additionally, the mvn compile compiles the classes stored at a particular target or a class.
+The mvn compile compiles the classes stored at a particular target or a class.

 The mvn compile is similar to the previous mvn compiler: compile command, but it runs the entire Maven life cycle up to compile.
 You can transform the Java files into class files along with the maven compiler plugin itself.